mrcavalcanti/mosaicoo/docs/sources/auth/okta.md

 # Okta OAuth2 authentication

-> Only available in Grafana v7.0+
+> Only available in Mosaicoo v7.0+

-The Okta authentication allows your Grafana users to log in by using an external Okta authorization server.
+The Okta authentication allows your Mosaicoo users to log in by using an external Okta authorization server.

 ## Create an Okta application